LarschLab/mp_semiCL_behavior/angle_documentation.md

 This transformation ensures that every frame is represented
 in a consistent egocentric coordinate system, allowing meaningful
 comparison of fish–stimulus geometry across time.

+To check the results, one could make a density plot.
+Stimulus should appear only at the right/left of the fish.

 If the density plots still appear inconsistent (e.g. too flat or biased front/back),
 the issue likely lies in: